+Report:

-Report: to the Designated Safeguarding Lead or deputy or senior member of staff on the same working day.
-Preferably using the safeguarding concern form (Appendix 1) Do not hesitate when reporting - remember you may not know all the information about this child/ vulnerable adult or their family
+to the Designated Safeguarding Lead or deputy or senior member of staff on the same working day.
+Preferably using the safeguarding concern form on our MyConcern safeguarding system.

+Do not hesitate when reporting - remember you may not know all the information about this child/ vulnerable adult or their family

 It is important not to write speculative comments but to adhere to the facts.
-Your opinion may be crucial, but you should ensure that it is recorded as an opinion and that evidence can be stated
+Your opinion may be crucial, but you should ensure that it is recorded as an opinion and that evidence can be stated to support opinions.
+Records pertaining to issues of safeguarding may be accessible to third parties such as social services, police, the courts and solicitors.